ema44/MyProjects/README.md

 # MyProjects
-1. Android project with C# in Xamarin   2.
-Laravel Project
+1. One Android Project in four folders
+2. One Laravel prpject
+3 One Django project